This is an open surgery of the abdomen to view the organs and tissue inside.

 high-fiber foodsDrinking plenty of waterUsing stool softeners if needed

-After you leave the hospital, contact your doctor if any of the following occurs: Fever or chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision siteIncreasing pain or pain that does not go awayYour abdomen becomes swollen or hard to the touchDiarrhea
+Call your doctor if any of these occur: Fever or chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision siteIncreasing pain or pain that does not go awayYour abdomen becomes swollen or hard to the touchDiarrhea

 or constipation that lasts more than 3 days